Beverley McLachlin Has Been Appointed To Hong Kong's Highest Court

 It's another career milestone for McLachlin, who was appointed by prime minister Jean Chrétien in 2000 as chief justice of the Supreme Court of Canada — becoming the first woman to hold the role.

-McLachlin carved a legacy being activist judge.
+McLachlin carved a legacy being an activist judge.
 The court under her tenue, famously clashed with prime minister Stephen Harper.

 Watch: Canada's retiring top judge calls for faster access to justice